English

 M

-Mary-Kate O'neil
+Mary-Kate O'Neil

 Dramatic irony is a literary device where the reader (or audience, if you're studying a play), know something that the characters don't, or know more than they do about the narrative or plot.
 Like in horror films, a character might be hiding in a wardrobe from the killer, and they don't know the killer is right behind them - but we as the audience know.
 Shakespeare uses dramatic irony to great effect in Romeo ad Juliet - at the end, the reader/audience knows that Juliet is not really dead but only sleeping, but Romeo, wrongly convinced she is dead, kills himself because he doesn't want to live without her.
 The fact the audience knew that Juliet was really alive is an example of dramatic irony.